Stuart1389/SmokeFasterRCNN/README.md

 https://pytorch.org/docs/stable/generated/torch.ao.nn.quantized.FloatFunctional.html <br>
 Editing backbone_utils.py and faster_rcnn.py (from torchvision/detection) may be necessary depending on the model used. <br>
 Post-static quants: <br>
-Enable static_quant in test setting of GetValues.py and test as normal
+Enable static_quant in test setting of GetValues.py and test as normal <br>
 Quant-Aware-Training: <br>
-Enable quant_aware_training in training settings of GetValues.py and train When evaluating, enable load_QAT_model in test setting of GetValues.py and evaluate as normal
+Enable quant_aware_training in training settings of GetValues.py and train <br>
+When evaluating, enable load_QAT_model in test setting of GetValues.py and evaluate as normal

 </p>